 There is, however, a lot about Chapter 7 bankruptcy many people don’t know.
 For instance, while Chapter 7 bankruptcy may look like the cure for all debt, it certainly isn’t.
 Student loan debts, child support and alimony obligations, taxes, and court restitution orders are just a few types of debt that cannot be forgiven with a Chapter 7 bankruptcy.
 You will also need to remember that while certain assets may be exempt from liquidation, a Chapter 7 bankruptcy cannot overrule a mortgage holder or auto financer’s right to repossess property and use it to pay off any delinquent debts.
 This is actually why it is so crucial you contact trained, experienced bankruptcy attorneys long before you try to file for Chapter 7, or any other type of bankruptcy.

-Only seasoned bankruptcy attorneys, like ours at The Law Offices of Daniel J. Harris, P.C., are going to be able to look at your case objectively and effectively guide you through the bankruptcy process while still keeping your best interests in mind.
+Only seasoned bankruptcy attorneys, like ours at Harris Law, are going to be able to look at your case objectively and effectively guide you through the bankruptcy process while still keeping your best interests in mind.
 In fact, we’ll make sure whatever your circumstances are we will help you find a financial solution, whether that means filing for Chapter 7 bankruptcy or not.
 Learn more by reaching out and getting to know our fantastic bankruptcy attorneys today!